 Vegan Spinach Mushroom Lasagna

 I almost named this “The World’s Easiest Lasagna” because this dish is super easy to make.
-Using no-boil noodles and pre-made sauce cuts prep time down so much that you can throw this together pretty quickly and your dinner guests will think you slaved away in the kitchen for hours.
-I served this spinach mushroom lasagna at a party once and it was a huge hit, so I can attest to it’s omnivore friendliness.
+Using no-boil noodles and pre-made sauce cuts prep time down so much that you can throw this together pretty quickly and your dinner guests will think you spent hours in the kitchen cooking.
+I served this spinach mushroom lasagna at a party once, and it was a huge hit, so I can attest to it’s omnivore friendliness.

-This lasagna is also cat friendly, as I caught Archie sitting on the counter nibbling on it after I turned my back.
-I guess that cliché about orange cats and lasagna is true!
+This lasagna is also cat friendly, as I caught Archie sitting on the counter nibbling on it after I turned my back once.
+Did he get the idea from a Garfield comic in the funny pages?
 I wouldn’t advise that you serve this to your feline companions, though.

 Spinach Mushroom Lasagna